qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 I thought better than to send it, since it was only getting to 10 AM on a Wednesday in Amsterdam.
 She probably already had enough to deal with.

 I'm dealing with some burnout of my own.
-Ever since I'd gotten home (and stopped drinking), I have been anxious about being productive.
-(But sometimes, like now, I also just don't want to work.
-I can feel it in my body and my brain.
-And this makes me more anxious, and probably a manifestation of burnout syndrome.
-So instead of working, I'm blogging.)
+Ever since I'd gotten home, I've been anxious to be productive.
+But sometimes, like now, I also just don't want to work.
+I can feel it in my body and my mind.
+And this makes me more anxious, and probably is a manifestation of burnout syndrome.
+So here I am, blogging.

-# Safe for work
+# Progress on work
+<p style="color:DarkCyan;font-weight:bold;">(Safe content)</p>

 Anyway, I've been trying to start a research blog, which I could hopefully use for my PhD applications this winter, about a nine months from now, to explain what I have been doing for a year after I quit my job.
 So far, I am making slow progress.